 - 1. Make sure the fresh water tank has an adequate supply of water.

 - 2. Set the color coded valves to the DRY CAMPING setting:

-- (A) White handle pointing right

-- (B) Blue handle pointing down

-- (C) Black handle pointing down
+- □ Green handle pointing down

-- (D) Red handle pointing up

-- (E) Green handle pointing up
+- Blue handle pointing right

+- Water heater bypass lever NORMAL
-- 3. Turn the pump switch ON.

-- 4. Water should be available to all fixtures.

-- 5. Turn pump OFF when water is not being used.
+- 3. Turn the pump switch ON. - 4.
+Water should be available to all fixtures.
+Pump runs when a fixture is opened. - 5.
+Turn pump OFF when water is not being used.

-NOTE: To fill the fresh water tank without a pressurized water source, refer to SANITIZE (Siphon Fill) section, and use a container holding fresh potable water and a hose.
+NOTE: To fill the fresh water tank without a pressurized water source, refer to SANITIZE (Siphon Fill) section, and use a container holding fresh potable water and your fresh water hose.
 Water will be drawn into the tank by the pump.
 There is no gravity fill inlet on the recreation vehicle.
-DO NOT OVERFILL THE TANK!